m68k-fr/symfony-docker/README.md

 ## Configuring Docker for XDebug

 In your **docker-compose.yml** file, update the **DOCKER_NAT_IP** argument with your own vEthernet DockerNAT ip.
-On Windows system, you can use the following command to spot it.
+On Windows system, you can use the following command to find it.
 ```sh
 ipconfig /all
 ```

 ## Start all Docker services

-Change directory into the cloned project.
+Change directory into the cloned project, then build the Docker image and launch containers.

 ```sh
 docker-compose up -d